infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 #### Update the component library

+Next we'll want to update our component library to utilize the theming values in our styles.
+For this lesson, we're going to enhance the Podcast index screen to support our dark mode.

-For the Podcast index screen, we'll need Button, Card, EmptyState, Screen, Text and Toggle to be themeable.
+To do so, we'll need Button, Card, EmptyState, Screen, Text and Toggle to be themeable.
+Below is the code for each of the completed components.
+Go for it without peeking 🙈 or walk through the code to spot the differences yourself and understand where the changes are being made.

 <details>
   <summary>src/components/Button.tsx</summary>